somnicattus/binary-search-generalized/README.md

 - Duplicates: `binarySearchArray` returns the first index; use `binarySearchArrayLast` for the last index.
 Choose left/right insertion helpers depending on where you want to insert equal values.
 - Mixed types or NaN: avoid mixing numbers with `NaN` or incompatible types.
 For bigint arrays, don’t mix with numbers.
 - Convergence: for custom domains, ensure your `midpoint` and termination condition guarantee convergence.
+- Mutating yielded vectors (N‑dimensional): the generator won’t mutate a yielded value, but it may still reference it internally while continuing the search.
+Treat yielded vectors as immutable and copy before modifying or persisting (e.g., `results.push([...v])`).

 ## Examples